 Question: What should be done if you rent rooms in your house and all adults have driver's licenses, but they don't have their own cars?
-Do I have to list those people on my insurance also because they are licensed drivers with the same address?
-I think that it will be really be odd if I have to list them.
+Do I have to list those people on my insurance because they are licensed drivers with the same address?

 Answer: You should notify your car insurance company that you are renting out rooms in your house.
 Likely your auto insurance provider will then ask for the renters' driver license numbers and other information on them.
 This would be true if the people were renters of rooms in your house or roommates of yours in an apartment.